 Josef Franz Maria Hoffmann was born December 15, 1870 in the Moravian village of Pirnitz (Brtnice).
-Hoffmann was strongly influenced by the local Moravian folk-traditions.
+Hoffmann was strongly influenced by the local Moravian folk traditions.
 His family’s interest in the Biedermeier style would influence his development as an architect and designer.
-Although Hoffmann’s father had wanted him to pursue a career in law, he was permitted to enroll in 1887 at the Architecture Department at Brünn’s Höhere Staatsgewerbeschule (Senior State Commercial and Technical School).
-Loos was also enrolled at the school at the same time.
+Although Hoffmann’s father had wanted him to pursue a career in law, he was permitted to enroll in 1887 at the Architecture Department at Brünn’s Höhere Staatsgewerbeschule (Senior State Commercial and Technical School in present-day Brno).
+Adolf Loos was also enrolled at the school at the same time.
 In 1891, Hoffmann passed his final exam and enrolled in a practical course at the Militärbauamt (Military Building Office) in... more.